naik-aakash/lobster-database-paper-analysis-scripts/README.md

     3. Run the `Check_fingerprints.py` script to get dash app to visualize all the s, p, d fingerprint plots (Checkout -h options)s

   ### Charge and coordination comp
-  - `BVA_Charge_comparisons.ipynb` will produce the results of charge comparison analysis and also corresponding plots (as shown in SI, Fig S4,S5)
+  - `BVA_Charge_comparisons.ipynb` will produce the results of charge comparison analysis and also corresponding plots (as shown in Fig 8, 9)
   - `Charge_comp_data.pkl` contains saved to charge comparison
   - `Coordination_comparisons_BVA.ipynb` will produce the results of coordination environments comparisons
   - `Coordination_comp_data_bva.pkl` contains saved to coordination environments comparisons

   ### Data overview
-  - `Data_topology.ipynb` this script will extract and store the data necessary for Fig 5.
+  - `Data_topology.ipynb` this script will extract and store the data necessary for Fig 10.
-  - `Lobster_dataoverview.pkl` contains presaved data ready to be used for generating Fig 5.
+  - `Lobster_dataoverview.pkl` contains presaved data ready to be used for generating Fig 10.

   ## ML model
     -  Create conda environment with python 3.8 use `conda create -n ML_model python==3.8`